VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/IdentityErrorType.md

 # IdentityErrorType ==~object~==

-The `IdentityErrorType` represents an error that occurs during an identity-related operation.
+This type represents an error that occurs during an identity-related operation.

 ## Fields